A section is t4 terminology for a web page.

 3. Click on the corresponding blue Actions button and select Create section from the menu that appears as shown below.

-Site structure screen showing the Create section option4.
-This takes you to a form, below is a completed example for a new Department contacts section (page).
+4. This takes you to a form, below is a completed example for a new Department contacts section (page).

 Name

 Whatever word or phrase added in the Name field will appear as the title of the page and become the web address (URL), so this field is very important.
-For example, if you added Research and Innovation, that would be the page title and: /research-and-innovation/ would be the automaticly created URL.
+For example, if you added Research and Innovation, that would be the page title and: /research-and-innovation/ would be the automatically created URL.
 In the example above 'Department contacts' will create a URL of /department-contacts/.

-Note: T4 will always hyphenate(-) separate words in the page title to form the URL, so please ensure there are no double spaces or spaces at the end of teh title, as these will become extra hyphens.
+Note: T4 will always hyphenate(-) separate words in the page title to form the URL, so please ensure there are no double spaces or spaces at the end of the title, as these will become extra hyphens.

 Status